01-Vipinks/Rule-Engine-with-AST/README.md

 Response: { "result": true/false }

 ###### Non-Functional Requirements
-1. Security
+1. SECURITY
     Input Validation: All inputs from users are validated to prevent injection attacks, such as invalid characters or improper data types.
 Validation is enforced in API endpoints to ensure only well-formed rules are processed.
     MongoDB Security: Ensure MongoDB is secured with authentication if deployed in production.
 Using environment variables for sensitive data like the MongoDB URI is encouraged.
     Error Handling: Implemented detailed error handling to ensure that meaningful messages are returned in case of failure, such as invalid rules or database errors.

-2. Performance
+2. PERFORMANCE
     Optimized Rule Evaluation: AST is stored in a structured format (as dictionaries), minimizing the overhead of re-parsing rules during evaluation.
     Caching: In a larger production environment, frequently used rules could be cached to reduce the number of database queries and enhance performance.
     Database Indexing: MongoDB collections have indexes on the _id field, which speeds up rule retrieval.
 Additional indexing on frequently queried fields can be added for optimization.

-3. Scalability
+3. SCALABILITY
     Modular Design: The architecture separates concerns (UI, API, and database) allowing the application to scale independently for different layers.
     Cloud-Ready: The system is designed to be easily deployable on cloud services like AWS or Heroku by adjusting environment configurations.

-4. Extensibility
+4. EXTENSIBILITY
     Dynamic Rule Modification: The rule engine can be easily extended to allow users to modify existing rules or add new types of conditions to the AST.
     Custom Functions: The system can be extended to support custom user-defined functions for more advanced rule logic in the future.